praveenscience/GitMergeCommitsExplained/README.md

-# Git and Github Learnings.
+# Git and GitHub Learnings.

 - Introduction to Version Control System and it's concepts.
 - Couple of Basic Git Commands.
 - Git Workflow.
-- Different types of merge methods in Github namely:
+- Different types of merging code in GitHub namely:
   - Merge Commit
   - Rebase and Merge
   - Squash and Merge